Here's 12 reasons why I'm turning off commenting. And the biggest one rhymes with ham.

 The main reason I'm turning off comments is to eliminate spam.
 I'm just not willing to spend 15 minutes a day every darn day culling spam anymore.
 It's too much time wasted.

-When Zen Habits turned off comments, he explained, “I’ve tried several different software solutions for comment spam, and they don’t really solve the problem of humans leaving comment spam.
+Zen Habits turned off comments by explaining “I’ve tried several different software solutions for comment spam, and they don’t really solve the problem of humans leaving comment spam.
 Even things like Askimet ... and CAPTCHA let a lot of spam through.
 Trust me, I’ve done a lot of research, and when spammers are motivated, they’ll find a way through for a site with this kind of traffic.”

 7. questions go elsewhere